ViennaTools/ViennaPS/README.md

 </div>

 ViennaPS is a header-only C++ library for process and topography simulation in microelectronic fabrication.
 It models the evolution of 2D and 3D surfaces during etching, deposition, oxidation, and related steps, combining advanced level-set methods for surface evolution with Monte Carlo ray tracing for flux calculation and physics-based solvers for coupled processes.
-The oxidation model simulates LOCOS and trench oxidation through a fully coupled diffusion–viscous flow solver with nitride mask deformation, capturing bird's beak formation and stress-driven oxide redistribution.
+The oxidation model couples oxidant diffusion and viscous flow with nitride mask deformation.

 ViennaPS supports both physics-based process models and fast emulation approaches, enabling flexible and efficient development of semiconductor processes.
 It can be easily integrated into existing C++ projects and also provides Python bindings for use in Python-based workflows.
 The library is actively developed and continuously improved to address the needs of process and topography simulation in microelectronics.